 Please take a moment and answer these two questions below.
 Which Golden Girl are you the most like?
 And would you be open to a Golden Girls living arrangement for your golden years?

-DAVID RAE, CFP®,AIF® is a Los Angeles-based retirement planning adviser with DRM Wealth Management, a regular contributor to the Advocate Magazine and a financial planner proudly serving friends of the LGBT community for over a decade.
+DAVID RAE, CFP®,AIF® is a Los Angeles Retirement Adviser with DRM Wealth Management.
+A regular contributor to the Advocate Magazine and a financial planner proudly serving friends of the LGBT community for over a decade.